SirGoodenough/HA_Blueprints/Automations/Octoprint_Additional_Buttons_Helper.md

 This is Blueprint is provided as a helper for people using the Octoprint Plugin called OctoPrint-HomeAssistant.
-What this does is add 6 buttons, 4 of which you as the user can set your own G-Codes to for customizing.
-Also adds safe shutdown and presentation functions.
+What this does is add 8 buttons, 4 of which you as the user can set your own G-Codes to for customizing.
+Also adds safe shutdown and presentation functions along with Change Filament and Load Filament.

 ## 📑 Changelog